davidhjp/davidhjp.github.io/_posts/2018-03-17-systemj-freq.markdown

 	 distance between the maximal and the minimal point of the input waveform at any given time

-These three main modules are originally developed in SystemJ and are also simulated on a desktop computer.
-In the simulated version, these modules run as a simple web-service, which can be consumed via http request on a web browser.
+The main control-flow of the system is written in SystemJ's kernel statements that describe the system's reactivity and concurrency whereas the signal analysis part is implemented in Java.

+The frequency relay can be simulated on a desktop computer where the modules run as a simple web-service and consumed via http requests.
 A simplified view of the simulated version of the frequency relay is shown below.

 ![freqarch](/images/freqarch.png)